mhtvsSFrpHdE/subpixel-nearest/README.md

 Some people report this effect doesn't work on non HiDpi displays.
 Generally, why the upscaling method will work and suitable for some people like me,
 the principleis still pretty unknown.

+## Install
+Put to Magpie `effects` folder like `effects\Phosphor.hlsl`.

+## Usage
+`colorBoost` make image brighter while apply scanline.
+Set to 1.0 to disable color boost, but you need to give your monitor more brightness manually.